 Tyler will be graduating high school in a few months.
 I can’t believe I will have yet another child going out into the world.
 He will be entering college and just like his sister be responsible for making his own decisions.
 I am just as nervous for his first year in college as I was Nishe’.
 As a parent I am learning that you never stop worrying about your kids no matter how old they get.
 All you can do is give them the tools and hope they use them.

 I have been thinking for a while about what to gift him for his graduation.
 Perhaps I should get him something special like those personalized graduation gifts that you can find online.
 However, I also want to give him something more than these material gifts.
 I really want to teach him about financial planning and budgeting.
-You especially need these tools when you get ready to go to college.
+And I’ve always believed that those who can effectively manage their finances are always successful.
+Whatever businesses exist today are the result of someone’s savings being invested.
+Well!
+Not to mention, in the later stages, they do require the assistance of software like onestream, to manage their finances.
+But, can’t we take it as an inspiration that all businesses began with savings and investing hard-earned money in an idea?
+These tools (software or financial management habits) are critical for both business and personal development.
+Talking about the children, they especially need these tools (personal financial planning) when they get ready to go to college.
 I never went to a physical college but even I know that your first year in college isn’t easy.
 Maybe that’s why I never decided to go in the first place.
 However, there was a part of me that wishes I had.
 They say that your college years are the best time of your life.
 That could be true, but even if I went to college, I don’t know what I’d study.
 My friend was recently telling me about these occupational therapy programs that she’s thinking about enrolling on and to be fair, they do look interesting.
 But again, I’m not sure.
 Deciding about what you want to do in college is hard because it pretty much maps out your whole life, which is why those first couple of months can be the hardest.
 Shucks no matter what you decide to do after 18 it won’t be easy.
 I was married at 18 and quickly had to learn to set a budget and understand that I couldn’t just spend money any way that I wanted.
 Not that I did it before I was 18.
 My parents made sure that I opened a savings account the minute I got my first job.
 Which turned out to be a sort of lifesaver in my senior year and when I got married.
 I was able to pay my dues, get my cap and gown, and go to prom.
 It also allowed me to have a small nest egg when I moved in with my Husband.